EdwardTitov/Drone-Classifies-Cities/README.md

-# China City Classification and Object Counting with TensorFlow
+# China City Classification and Multi-Task Object Counting with TensorFlow

 ## Overview

 This project implements a **multi-task deep learning pipeline** using TensorFlow and Keras.
 The model simultaneously performs:

-1. **City Classification** – Predicts the city associated with an aerial image.
+1. **City Classification** – Predicts the city cluster associated with an aerial image.
-2. **Object Counting** – Estimates the number of humans and cars present in the image.
+2. **Object Counting** – Estimates the number of humans and vehicles present in the image.

 The system uses transfer learning with **MobileNetV2** and combines clustering techniques (PCA + MiniBatch K-Means) to generate city labels from extracted image features.